Sean Penn: 2012–present: Focus on directing and television roles

 In 2021, Penn portrayed Jack Holden, an actor based on William Holden, in the Paul Thomas Anderson directed coming of age comedy-drama Licorice Pizza.
 Penn returned to television starring in the Starz political thriller limited series Gaslit (2022) portraying John N. Mitchell opposite Julia Roberts as Martha Mitchell.
 The role required transformational prosthetics.
 Ben Travers of IndieWire wrote of his performance, "Penn manages to bring life to his makeup-constructed character" adding "Even his manner of speech, spitting curse words while clenching his wooden pipe, befits the boil of a man that John Mitchell becomes".
 For his performance he was nominated for the Hollywood Critics Association Award for Best Actor in a Limited or Anthology Series.

-In 2023 Penn directed his first documentary film, Superpower, profiling the President of Ukraine Volodymyr Zelenskyy which premiered at the Berlin International Film Festival.
-The film follows Penn as he travels to Ukraine to meet with Zelenskyy, the soldiers and observe firsthand how the Russo-Ukrainian War is being waged.
+In 2023 Penn directed his first documentary film, Superpower, profiling the president of Ukraine Volodymyr Zelenskyy which premiered at the Berlin International Film Festival.
+The film follows Penn as he travels to Ukraine to meet with Zelenskyy, the soldiers and observe firsthand how the Russo-Ukrainian war is being waged.
 Penn starred as a cab driver in Christy Hall's directorial debut Daddio (2023) acting opposite Dakota Johnson.
 Film critic Todd McCarthy of Deadline Hollywood wrote, "Sean Penn is at his absolute best here in a tremendously engaging performance as a salty working-class guy with an endless supply of opinions and ways of drawing out his passengers".

 In 2025, he appeared on the Netflix late-night talk show Everybody's Live with John Mulaney alongside Adam Sandler.
 Penn and Sandler give Mulaney advice for the physical fight he would later have with three 14-year olds on the show.
-The same year, he reunited with Paul Thomas Anderson, starring in his film One Battle After Another as the main antagonist.
+The same year, he reunited with Paul Thomas Anderson, starring in his film One Battle After Another as the main antagonist and won a British Academy Film Award, an Actor Award and an Academy Award, while also receiving nominations for a Golden Globe and a Critics’ Choice for his performance.
 Penn also appeared in the Ukrainian anthology film War Through the Eyes of Animals, portraying a sound producer at the start of the 2022 Russian invasion of Ukraine in the act "The Eagle"; he offered to be in the movie for just $1 since the Screen Actors Guild forbids its members from working for free.